-Wigan’s job seekers are being handed a huge boost in their search for employment thanks to a series of recruitment drives.
+Wigan job seekers given a boost in search for employment

 Several firms across the borough are working closely with the Jobcentre Plus to help get more people back into work, amid continuing employment growth figures.